ianthehenry/httprintf/README.md

     http-file path/to/index.html

-Sends `200` if the file exists, `404` otherwise.
-Attempts to guess the correct `Content-Type` using `http-guess-mime-type`.
+Sends `200` if the file exists and `404` otherwise.
+A future version may send `307`s for symlinks because that would be pretty whimsical.

-A future version may send `301`s for symlinks because that would be pretty whimsical.
+If the file exists, it sets the `Content-Type` header using `http-guess-mime-type`.

 ### [`http-status`](scripts/http-status) (primitive)